marcosmro/covid19-repos/content/resource_template/template.md

   - ZIP
   - GZ
   - (Enter a new format)
-license: (Optional.
+license: (Required.
 One or several languages from the following list.
 Use N/A for no value)
   - MIT
   - Apache 2.0
   - GPL-2.0
   - GPL-3.0
   - BSD-3-Clause
   - (Enter a new license)
-description: Brief resource description (required)
+description: Brief resource description (Required)

 ---

-Resource description
+Resource description (Required)